South Asian Football Federation

-South Asian Football Federation (SAFF), founded in 1997, is an association of the football playing nations in South Asia which is the regional subsidiary of the larger Asian Football Confederation.
+The South Asian Football Federation (SAFF) is an association of the football playing nations in South Asia.
+Incorporated in 1997, it is a regional subsidiary of the Asian Football Confederation.
 The members of the association are Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.

 History

-The SAFF was founded in 1997, with Bangladesh, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
+The SAFF was founded in 1997, with Bangladesh, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 In 2000, they expanded to 7 members, adding Bhutan.
-In 2005, Afghanistan joined too, but later, left in 2015, to join then newly formed Central Asian Football Association.
+Afghanistan joined in 2005, but left in 2015, to join then newly formed Central Asian Football Association.